L0UARN/godot-outlines/README.md

 ### On the way

+- Fix for the outlines shader when the glow effect is disabled
 - Better ease of use
 - Display the outlines on any camera
 - *Change the outline size and / or glow radius while running?*